Epidemiology: Admission & Application

 - The GRE is required of candidates who are health professional graduates from Universities outside North America.

 - The graduate programs in Epidemiology require substantial quantitative skills.
-The admission committees for these programs look for documented proof of quantitative proficiency including good grades in College level differential and integral calculus.
-Documented proof of proficiency must be provided in all applications.
-Applicants having completed this requirement at the CEGEP/College level must upload these transcripts with their university transcripts.
+The Admission Committees for these programs require documented proof of quantitative proficiency including good grades in College level differential and integral calculus.

 - Cumulative Grade Point Average (CGPA): 3.0/4.0 overall, or at least 3.2/4.0 over last two years of study.
 Most of our successful applicants have grade point averages well above the stated minimum requirements.